Shanavascpy/CellPhonePrice/README.md

 Here,we use three Models to train and predict the data [Logisitic Reggression, Support Vector Machine , Decision Tree] and make a comparison on which model is performing well.

-The Logistic Regression model is performing well the a good accuracy score.
+The Logistic Regression model is performing well with a good accuracy score.